 Planning A4312 Real estate finance, I: capital markets.
+3 pts For a complete description, see listing under Real Estate Development.

+Planning A4507 Urban economic development.
 3 pts

-For a complete description, see listing under Real Estate Development.

-Planning A4507 Urban economic development.
-3 pts(Not given every year.)

 Examination of the political economy of urban economic development in large, mature American cities, including the history of urban economic development, alternative theories and analytic techniques, the role of federal and local public policies, and prospects for the economic future of older cities in an increasingly interdependent world economy.